Eastern Namibia - a savannah with acacias and wild animals

 Divundu – Sandy Shores along the Okavango

-Today, we set off early in the morning, leaving the wild wilderness of Khaudum behind as we head northwest towards the small village of Divundu, situated on the banks of the majestic Okavango River.
-Our journey takes us through dense forests and stretches of sandy trails, revealing more of the beauty of northern Namibia.
-Upon arriving in Divundu, we settle into White Sands Lodge – a tranquil place with white sandy shores and picturesque views of the river.
+Today we set off early in the morning, leaving the wild wilderness of Khaudum behind as we head northwest to the small village of Divundu, nestled on the banks of the majestic Okavango River.
+Our journey takes us through dense forests and sandy trails that unveil more of the beauty of northern Namibia.
+Upon our arrival in Divundu, we settle into White Sands Lodge – a peaceful place with white sandy shores and a picturesque view of the river.

-The afternoon is free for relaxing by the pool or on the sandy beaches, where we can unwind and enjoy the view of Okavango.
-In the late afternoon, we embark on a sunset cruise – a magical experience where we will watch elephants, hippos, and water birds gathering by the shores.
-The evening concludes with dinner at the lodge and a well-earned rest after a dynamic day, enveloped by the tranquility of the river and the sounds of the African night.
+The afternoon is free for relaxation by the pool or on the sandy shores, where we can unwind and enjoy the view of the Okavango.
+Later in the afternoon, we embark on a sunset cruise – a magical experience where we'll witness elephants, hippos, and water birds gathering by the banks.
+The evening concludes with a dinner at the lodge and well-deserved rest after the dynamic day, enveloped by the tranquility of the river and the sounds of the African night.

 Day 8